 A: Shares held in your name as the stockholder of record may be voted in person at the Annual Meeting.
 Shares held beneficially in street name may be voted in person at the Annual Meeting only if you obtain a legal proxy from the broker, trustee or other nominee that holds your shares giving you the right to vote the shares.
-Even if you plan to attend the Annual Meeting, we recommend that you also submit your proxy card, if you have requested one, or following the voting directions described below, so that your vote will be counted if you later decide not to attend the meeting.
+Even if you plan to attend the Annual Meeting, we recommend that you also submit your proxy card, or follow the voting directions described below, so that your vote will be counted if you later decide not to attend the meeting.